pulumi/docs/README.md

 TypeScript documentation is generated directly from source using [TYPEDOC](http://typedoc.org/).
 We just check the resulting files directly into the repo under `./libraries/`.

-## Git LFS

-We use Git LFS to manage release binaries that are checked in.
-Please ensure that you've [installed Git LFS]( https://help.github.com/articles/installing-git-large-file-storage/) before cloning the repo.
-See [this tutorial]( https://help.github.com/articles/configuring-git-large-file-storage/) for more information on using Git LFS with GitHub.

 ## Development

 Run `make configure` to get the required Gem dependencies.
 (Assuming you have a recent Ruby